 ATSDR’s Minimal Risk Levels (MRLs) and Environmental Media Evaluation Guides (EMEGs) for PFAS

 ATSDR is a federal public health agency with a role in evaluating whether exposures to contaminants pose a health threat.
 ATSDR does not have regulatory authority to enforce environmental violations or regulations.
-ATSDR works closely with its federal partners like EPA, which has the authority and responsibility to establish national guidance and regulatory standards for public drinking water supplies.
+However, ATSDR does work closely with federal partners like EPA, which is an agency that does have the authority and responsibility to establish national guidance and regulatory standards for public drinking water supplies.

 ATSDR Minimal Risk Levels (MRLs) are screening levels.
 ATSDR uses them to identify environmental exposures that might harm people’s health.
 If an exposure is below an MRL, it is not expected to result in adverse health effects.
 If an exposure is above an MRL, ATSDR conducts further evaluation to determine if the exposure might harm human health.

 ATSDR develops MRLs using data from the epidemiologic and toxicologic literature.
 When the scientific data on a hazardous substance are incomplete, ATSDR applies uncertainty factors as part of the MRL calculation.
 These uncertainty factors help ensure that MRLs are at a level where health effects in people are not expected by accounting for

 - differences between health effects in humans and animals;